How to find archival sources

 Discover our archival material

-Archival sources are primary information sources which can add unique evidence and context to your research.
+Archives are sources of primary information sources which can add unique evidence and context to your research.

-As primary information sources, they can include both documents and artefacts such as research papers, correspondence, diaries, log books, newspaper articles, photographs, sketches, business records, minutes, annotated books, cuttings and ephemera.
+As primary information sources, they can include both physical and digital documents and artefacts such as research papers, correspondence, diaries, log books, newspaper articles, photographs, sketches, business records, minutes, annotated books, emails, videos and ephemera.

-These items are collected and preserved and their descriptions organised in archives so they can be discovered and researched.
+These items are collected and preserved by archivists who write descriptions about the items so they can be discovered and researched.

-Discover Our Archives allows you to search the archival collections including the Library Special Collections and Archives; the National Fairground and Circus Archive; and the University’s institutional archive.
+Discover Our Archives allows you to search our archival collections including the Special Collections and Archives; the National Fairground and Circus Archive; and the University’s institutional archive.

 Watch Discover Our Archives on Kaltura